Robert Jackson (New York politician)

-Robert Jackson (born December 18, 1950) is an American politician in New York City.
-A member of the Democratic Party, he is the Senator for the New York State Senate's 31st district on the West Side of Manhattan.
+Robert Jackson (born December 18, 1950) is an American politician.
+A member of the Democratic Party, he represents District 31 in the New York State Senate.
 He previously served in the New York City Council from 2002 to 2013, representing the 7th district in Manhattan.
 He is the first Muslim New York State Senator.

 Early life and education

 Robert Jackson was born in Harlem, the son of Zelma Jackson and Chinese immigrant Eddie Chu.
 He grew up in Manhattan and The Bronx, attending P.S.186 in Washington Heights, and P.S.
 146, Junior High School 120, and Benjamin Franklin High School in The Bronx.
 As a child, he sold newspapers.
 Jackson graduated from the State University of New York at New Paltz in 1975.
 After college, he worked for the New York State Department of Labor and the Public Employees Federation, a labor union.
 In 1986, he was elected to New York City Community School Board 6.